Sources for background information on U.S. attorneys include -

 Foreign Attorneys: To get background information on foreign attorneys, check Martindale-Hubbell (but not the Web version), the West Legal Directory, A Guide to the World's 1000 International Business Law Firms, European Counsel 3000, AsiaLaw Profiles, the "The Canadian Bar," "Mexican Bar" and/or "International Bar" sections at the end of The American Bar, the relevant Guide to the World's Leading Attorneys by Euromoney and/or any other relevant, available directory.

-You could also check The Asia Pacific Legal 500, The European Legal 500, Which Lawyer? by the Practical Law Company and/or WhosWhoLegal.
+You could also check The Legal 500 Asia Pacific, The Legal 500: Europe, Middle East & Africa, Which Lawyer? by the Practical Law Company and/or WhosWhoLegal.

 For attorneys anywhere in "the Americas," you can call the publisher of The American Bench in California (800-328-5091), who will provide telephone reference for a fee.